7.6.1Examples¶

 7.6.1.1Newton’s Cradle¶

-Click on the image below for a video on Newton’s cradle (gives you also the possibility to ‘play’ with different numerical solvers, from (too) simple to advanced).
+Click on the link for an applet on Newton’s cradle (gives you also the possibility to ‘play’ with different numerical solvers, from (too) simple to advanced).

 Consider two particles, and , moving along the -axis.
 The two particles will elastically collide.
-We set mass 2 at a value of 1 (kg) and vary .
-In the widget below, you can change the value of and of the velocities of both particles before the collision.
+We set mass 1 at a value of 1 (kg) and set to 6 (kg).

 Solve the collision by using conservation of momentum and kinetic energy and compare your results with those of the widget.